marceloeguino/laravel-starter/README.md

 - Endpoint: GET /api/hello
 - Response: JSON payload with message, status, and timestamp.
-- Stack: PHP 8.2+, Laravel 11, Nginx, PHP-FPM
+- Stack: PHP 8.2+, Laravel 12, Nginx, PHP-FPM

 ### 3. Constraints

 - Single container only.
 - No database or sidecars.
 - No secrets committed to Git.
-- Must run as non-root.
+- Run as non-root.

 ### 4. Architecture